rapid7/metasploit-framework/documentation/modules/auxiliary/gather/crushftp_fileread_cve_2024_4040.md

 More information can be found in the [Rapid7 AttackerKB Analysis](https://attackerkb.com/topics/20oYjlmfXa/cve-2024-4040/rapid7-analysis).

 ## Options

-To successfully read back the contents of an arbitrary file, the `TARGETFILE` parameter should be set to the desired file name.
-By default, a small CrushFTP XML file, `users/MainUsers/groups.XML`, is the `TARGETFILE` value.
-Relative or full system paths can be provided for Windows, Linux, Mac targets, and UNC paths can be provided for Windows targets.
+### INJECTINTO
+The unauthenticated API function to use for template injection (default: zip).

+### STORE_LOOT
+Whether the read file's contents should be outputted to the console or stored as loot (default: false).

+### TARGETFILE
+The target file to read (default: users/MainUsers/groups.XML).
+This can be a full path, a relative path, or a network share path (if firewalls permit).
+Files containing binary data may not be read accurately.
 Though file paths for Windows targets can contain `:` characters, like `C:\Windows\win.ini`, this will result in payloads not being fully redacted from CrushFTP logs.

 ## Testing
 To set up a test environment: